anshumanb/shopping-cart-react/README.md

     npm start
     chromium http://localhost:8080/

-I am not saving the start of the shopping cart for the React task so it loses the cart state on refresh.
+I am not saving the state of the shopping cart for the React task so it loses the cart state on refresh.